scuzzydude/asimov/asimov.md

 "We shall learn to make our own.
 For what good is a tool without the knowledge of how the tool is made?"

-The Wise-One exiled the Yankees, telling them to walk north until they reached the legendary land of ice-and-snow, where they could settle.
-He sent his loyal lieutenants, Jet, Sam-I-Am, Mad Max, Big Shot Bob and Junkyard Dog, to settle with their families to the North and East, forming a protective wall in case the Yankees were to return to fetch their mothers, who were allowed to settle in protective custody with the ancient Texans.
+The Wise-One exiled the *Yankees*, telling them to walk north until they reached the legendary land of ice-and-snow, where they could settle.
+He sent his loyal lieutenants, Jet, Sam-I-Am, Mad Max, Big Shot Bob and Junkyard Dog, to settle with their families to the North and East, forming a protective wall in case the *Yankees* were to return to fetch their mothers, who were allowed to settle in protective custody with the ancient Texans.

 The Wise One, along with his most trusted friend, Glide, guided the remaining refugees along the muddy river where they settled on the eastern banks.
 It is believed that this diverse group of people, brought together by natural calamity, flourished.
 For hundreds of generations they advaned at a far more rapid pace than other highland sapiens that survived the great flood.